Sani96/quick-debug-log-viewer/README.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Minor improvements: updated menu label, fixed typos, added screenshot.
+New log filters and sticky scroll buttons added to enhance navigation and visibility of errors in long debug logs.